C-firefly/Telegram-Backup-System/README.md

 ├── .gitignore
 └── README.md

+«⚠️ If "config.py" contains your real bot token, keep it excluded from Git.»

 ---

-💾 Local Backup Files
+💾 Local Backup State

-backup_state.json
+"backup_state.json"

 This file stores information about files that have already been uploaded.

-Example:
+Example

 [
     "/storage/shared/DCIM/photo.jpg",